 Shoulder Instability

 The mobility of the shoulder joint makes it incredibly useful for sports and day-to-day activities but also makes it vulnerable to injury and instability.
 Sports medicine orthopedic surgeon Kyle Borque, MD, identifies the root cause of your shoulder instability and provides the most effective treatment.
-Call the Sugar Land, Texas, office today or use this website to book an appointment online.
+Call the Houston and Sugar Land, Texas, office today or use this website to book an appointment online.

 Shoulder Instability Q & A